WT Smart Facts

 - In the Lower School, the Academic Enrichment and Challenge program differentiates and individualizes the curriculum by offering accelerated instruction and enrichment in academic subjects.

-Key differentaitors provide a unique experiecnce
+Key differentiators provide a unique experience

 - As part of its Post-AP curriculum, WT offers Advanced Topics in Mathematics for students who have completed Calculus, and two rigorous City as Our Campus courses, Urban Research and Design and Research Science, which require students to apply skills and knowledge to real world challenges.